 Ranking clusters

 In order to select the most interesting and useful clusters which could encode a compound with antibiotic activity, we developed a scoring scheme based on (1) distance, (2) presence of a “housekeeping” copy, (3) coevolution score, (4) presence of close homologs, and (5) ubiquity of the target, which attributed a score between 0 and 70 to each cluster and ranked them based on this score.
+The scoring scheme is described in Table S1.
 As expected, most clusters from the positive set ranked high (Table S2) with scores between 40 and 70, except for kalimantacin/batumin, which received a score of 15.
 We listed the top–ranking orphan clusters in Table 3.

 Type I PKS catalog application